 Issue Notes Source

 CAEATFA Costs

-Trustee Contractor After initial years, we assume gradual de ecrease in line with decrease in annual losses CAEATFA ("may reduce with time if there is not much activity later on")
+Trustee Contractor After initial years, we a assume gradual decrease in line with decrease in annual losses CAEATFA ("may reduce with time if there is not much activity later on")

 Master Services Contract CAEATFA: \$1.5m over 3 years

 Master Services Contract CAEATFA ("10k/mth+transaction costs"); note are transaction costs significant?

 Contractor Manager CAEATFA (from A.Hill)

 Data Management CAEATFA ("not sure yet; could be free")

 REEL Parameters

 LLR cap program parameter A.Hill

 LMI target program parameter A.Hill

-LMI target calc based on established targets and c LMI target calc based on established targets and caps
+LMI target calc based on establis shed targets and caps 33% of LLR destined to support LMIs.
+With 20% LMI coverage vs. 11% non-LMI coverage, that would be achieved if 21.7% of Ioan book went to LMIs.

 LLR ratio program parameter A.Hill

-LLR ratio program parameter LLR ratio program parameter
+LLR ratio program parameter A.Hill ("20% for LMI customers - as defined by the state income distribution statistics")

 LLR start not used here IOUs, communicated to A.Hill

 int.rate cap program parameter A.Hill

 pilot duration program parameter known